devaldaki3/Movieflix/README.md

 # Acknowledgements

-This project was inspired by the Kaggle dataset on Spam Email Detection and the corresponding competition.
-We also acknowledge the open-source Python libraries used in this project and their contributors.
+This project demonstrates end-to-end machine learning implementation for movie recommendations with advanced analytics capabilities.
+We acknowledge the open-source Python libraries used in this project, the TMDB API for movie data, IMDB for review data, and their contributors.
+Special thanks to the machine learning and data science community for their valuable resources and tools.